 While individual recipes may vary, mincemeat is a mixture of currants, raisins, sugar, apples, candied peel, spices and suet (a solid, shredded fat) all cooked together.
 Sometimes brandy, rum or other wines or spirits are added for flavour.
 More recently, cranberries or dried apricots may also be included.
 Mincemeat is a very traditional ingredient here in England and we’ve been using it in cooking and baking since the Tudor times.

 Mincemeat does not contain any meat, although it does contain a shredded solid form of fat called suet.
 Some mincemeat contains beef suet, other varieties use vegetarian suet.
 While I can buy jars of mincemeat easily in any grocery store here in England, I know it can be harder to source if you live in North America.
-If you can’t find mincemeat near you, click here for an easy recipe from Jean at Delightful Repast.
+If you can’t find mincemeat for Brandy and Mincemeat Cake near you, click here for an easy recipe from Jean at Delightful Repast.
 There is also a vegetarian sugar and suet free recipe from Vicky at Gluten Free SCD and Veggie.

 Tips for Making Brandy and Mincemeat Cake